Latin American, Latinx, and Caribbean Studies

-Faculty in the Latin American, Latinx, and Caribbean Studies program bring expertise from the social sciences, the humanities and the arts, including anthropology and sociology, education, history, music and the arts, political science, religious studies, and Spanish.
-The diverse team of faculty are active in the field, publishing, attending conferences and conducting extensive and original research.
+Faculty in the Latin American, Latinx, and Caribbean Studies program bring expertise from the social sciences, the humanities and the arts, including education, history, music, political science, religious studies, sociology and anthropology, Spanish and visual arts.

 Check the preview of a movie made by students in the LALS course SPAN 312: Filmmaking in Spanish, taught by Prof. Bridget Franco: https://vimeo.com/245435231